vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 ## Networking Options ##
 The `vic-machine create` utility allows you to specify different networks for the different types of traffic between containers, the virtual container host, the external internet, and your vSphere environment.

+You can use DHCP to obtain an IP address for the virtual container host on each network.
+You can also specify a static IP address for the virtual container host on each of the client, external, and management networks.
+If you specify static IP addresses, you can only specify one static IP address on a given port group.
+If more than one of the client, external, or management networks shares a port group, you can only specify an IP address for one of those networks.
+The same address is then used for all of the networks that share that port group.

+Assigning the same subnet to multiple port groups can cause routing problems.
+If `vic-machine create` detects that you have assigned the same subnet to multiple port groups, it issues a warning.

 ### `bridge-network` ###

 See [bridge-network](#bridge) in the section on mandatory options.